petecarapetyan/cc/doc/reps/interview.rocket.md

 How will we know?
 By getting feedback.
 And by how it seems to feel, from a participation perspective.
 So keep letting us know, and or even better just jump in the conversation and pull it in the direction most helpful to you.

 ## Starting Topics

+_If you have interviewed recently, please feel free to make suggestions to list below_

 This is a prelimary list of topics in a preliminary format

+- refactoring - how to do ane when and what it means
+- containers - docker and dcontainers
 - IOC - Inversion of Control Container
 - singleton pattern
+- gang of 4
+- jvm
 - what is the benefit of the singleton pattern on a server
 - what is spring
 - what category of tool is maven?